-When you love playing with data, getting access to over 50 million product listings with a ton of information is like being a kid in a candy shop.
+When you love playing with data, getting access to over 50 million product listings is like being a kid in a candy shop.
 There’s just so much to consume – it’s a great experience.
 The challenge is picking out where to start.

-For our first deep-dive into our growing product database, we took a look at a really interesting category: designer shoes.
+For our first deep-dive into our growing product database, we took a look at a fascinating category: designer shoes.
 So here’s the thing: I have 4 pairs of shoes.
 My wife has ..50?
-Actually, I’ve lost count.
+I’ve lost count.
 They range the spectrum, from simple sandals to tres-fancy designer boots.
 She pretty much likes all of her shoes, but those top-of-the-line pairs hold a special place.

-I think underneath it all, we know that every shoe serves the same purpose – they cover your feet from the outside world.
-But clearly certain designer labels have been successful in establishing a brand that commands a super-premium markup on your average shoe.
-What I wanted to know was exactly how much was that markup, and can we use real data to illustrate how much each designer label is worth?
+Underneath it all, we know that every shoe serves the same purpose; they cover your feet from the outside world.
+Clearly, certain designer labels have been successful in establishing a brand that commands a super-premium markup on your average shoe.
+What I wanted to know was exactly how much was that brand markup, and can we use real data to illustrate how much each designer label is worth?

 To answer this question, I pulled a large collection of shoe listings from the Datafiniti product database.
 Here are some quick stats on the data: